canonical/dqlite/doc/faq.md

-How does it compare to rqlite?
+How does dqlite compare to rqlite?
 ------------------------------

 The main differences from [rqlite](https://github.com/rqlite/rqlite) are: